-Negative patient experiences can translate to reduced patient satisfaction scores in HCAHPS surveys, which ultimately impact reimbursement.
+Negative patient experiences can translate to reduced patient satisfaction scores in Hospital Consumer Assessment of Healthcare Providers and Systems (HCAHPS) surveys, which ultimately impacts reimbursement.
 Bad experiences can also lead to patients not understanding or even avoiding paying their bills.
 A huge part of the patient experience is understanding and managing costs.
 When customers know what they’re getting — and for how much — they leave feeling satisfied that the hospital is prioritizing both their health and wallet.

-It shouldn’t come as a surprise that a customer is willing to pay more (or in this case, pay) for a product or experience meets their expectations.
-And with recent changes in healthcare, including higher deductibles and copays, patient payment represents an increasing percentage of a hospital’s total revenue.
+It shouldn’t come as a surprise that a customer is willing to pay more (or in this case, pay) for a product or experience meeting their expectations.
+And with recent changes in healthcare, including higher deductibles and copays, patient payment represents an increasing percentage of a healthcare practice’s total revenue.
 By discussing cost of care with patients, providers can improve patient experience and increase the rate of payment collection.

 In a consumer-driven world, the online rating rules.
-More than 74 percent of consumers research medical care professionals online, and nearly 70 percent said a positive online reputation is very or extremely important in selecting a provider.
+Almost all consumers research medical care professionals online, and 75% of patients under the age of 60 consider a positive online reputation an extremely important part of selecting a provider (and that number only drops to 70% for those over 60).
 The billing experience is a substantial component of the patient experience.
 By discussing costs at the beginning of the care cycle, hospitals and clinics can set patients at ease, or at least prepare them for what’s coming – in turn, improving their experience and (fingers crossed) boosting online reviews.

 Ally Lending considers the full patient experience to ensure patients understand their payment obligations and options.
-Cost transparency is a priority, and we integrate that promise into every step of our program, from thoughtful provider training and simplified educational tools for applicants to our no credit impact prequalification application and ongoing loan holder servicing strategy.
+Cost transparency is a priority, and we integrate that promise into every step of our program, from thoughtful provider training and simplified educational tools for applicants to our no credit impact prequalification application.

 It’s no secret that the healthcare landscape is changing.
 In this increasingly consumer-driven market, providers are not only expected to deliver top-notch care, but also to take on the added responsibility of behaving like a brand.